Flatwound vs. Roundwound Strings

-Roundwound strings tend to have a brighter, more harmonically complex tone.
-They are available in the widest selection of gauges and materials (nickel, stainless steel, etc.) and many companies now offer treated or coated roundwound strings to improve their life, as well as reduce the buildup of dirt and oils in the wraps that would otherwise make them "go dead" faster.
+Roundwound guitar strings tend to have a brighter, more harmonically complex tone.
+They are available in the widest selection of string gauges and materials (nickel, stainless steel, etc.) and many companies now offer treated or coated roundwound guitar strings to improve their life, as well as reduce the buildup of dirt and oils in the wraps that would otherwise make them "go dead" faster.

 Does It Matter Who Wins the Popularity Contest?

 Roundwound guitar strings and flatwound guitar strings are available for both guitar and bass.
 Roundwound guitar strings are by far the more popular of the two with modern players, and most new guitars come equipped with this guitar string type.
 While generally not as popular as they once were, flatwound guitar strings are more popular with bassists today than they are with guitarists.
 What's the sonic difference?
 Think of "Bernadette" by the Four Tops - that's a flatwound guitar string sound on the bass, while "Roundabout" by Yes features a bass with roundwound guitar strings.

 If you play guitar, don't overlook the usefulness of flatwound guitar strings for getting different tones.
 There are some guitar tones you can't get any other way than by using flatwound guitar strings, so if you've never tried a set of flatwound strings, you should give them a try sometime.
 Not only may you find interesting new sounds, you may find you prefer the playing feel of flatwound guitar strings.
 At the end of the day, that's what the decision comes down to - sound and feel.
 There's no "right or wrong" answer when selecting guitar string types - just preferences.
 The only way you'll know which one you prefer is to try them both. -HC-